Building Trust in Teams: Factors to consider

 imgName

-Building trust in teams is one of the key elements to creating an effective and high performing team.
+Building trust in teams is one of the key elements to creating an effective and high-performing team.
+As Stephen R. Covey has put it, “Trust is the highest form of human motivation.
+It brings out the very best in people.”
 And I think you would have trouble finding someone who would dispute that statement.
 So when I tell you that studies have shown that 61% of Canadian employees and 3 in 4 American workers don’t trust their employers and senior management, you can be certain that building trust is a crucial and tremendous challenge.

 But why is it so difficult?
 And why is there so much distrust in today’s workforce?
 The elements that form the basis of a trusting relationship are actually rather straightforward.
-But being consciously aware and actively engaged in these habits and elements are what make the difference.
+But being consciously aware and actively engaged in these habits and elements is what makes the difference.

-That being said, let’s take a look at these 9 things that you need to keep in mind when building trust within teams.
+That being said, let’s take a look at these 9 things you need to keep in mind when building trust in teams.

 Now you may be on the other side of the spectrum.
 Maybe you’re someone who likes to give people chances to prove themselves.
 Give them the benefit of the doubt.
 But whichever side of the spectrum you’re on, there’s no denying that competency plays a big role.

-It is your job as a leader to make sure that members of the team have the competence they need to be effective.
+It is your job as a leader to ensure that team members have the competence they need to be effective.
 Hire better, train better, or even fire better – whichever you choose, choose wisely!

 How to Build a Competency Profile With AtmanCo

-A competency profile (sometimes referred to as skills profile) is often created and used in organizations to evaluate candidates for a specific job but also to establish a developmental plan for employees based on the needs required for a position.
+A competency profile (sometimes referred to as a skills profile) is often created and used in organizations to evaluate candidates for a specific job, but also to establish a professional development plan for employees based on the needs required for a position.

 Clear and simple.
 If you want people to trust you, you are going to have to make sure you are consistent in everything you say or do.
-And doing it once or twice isn’t enough, you have to maintain that consistency for as long as you want the trusting relationship to continue.
+Doing it once or twice isn’t enough; you have to maintain that consistency for as long as you want the trusting relationship to continue.

-Integrity is crucial to business as a whole, but even more so when it comes to building trust in teams.
-Whether you agree or not, you should know that it was even found that leaders’ integrity is directly related to not only the integrity and trust of their followers, but also to their overall performance and satisfaction towards the leader1.
+Integrity is crucial to business as a whole, but even more so when it comes to trust-building within teams.
+Whether you agree or not, you should know that leaders’ integrity is directly related not only to the integrity and trust of their followers, but also to their overall performance and satisfaction with the leader1.

 People trust you when you are genuine and authentic, not a replica of someone else.2